 Depending on the facts surrounding your case, a criminal defense lawyer may be able to construct a solid defense against kidnapping charges.
 Contacting an attorney as soon as possible after being charged with kidnapping makes it easier for them when building a case prior to the court date.

 Get Help Handling Kidnapping Charges Now

-CA Penal Code Section 207: Kidnapping charges can have a serious impact on the rest of your life.
+CA Penal Code Section 207: Kidnapping charges can seriously impact the rest of your life.
 Get ready to deal with a kidnapping accusation with the Simmrin Law Group.
-Let our criminal defense lawyers start going over your case by completing our online contact form, or calling (310) 997-4688.
+Let our criminal defense lawyers start going over your case by completing our online contact form or calling our office.